 - Disabled Parking Areas: Marked disabled parking stalls are for disabled drivers and passengers only.
 People without a valid government issued disabled parking placard are not permitted to park in these areas under any circumstance.

 2. Ensure license plate information is entered fully and correctly when purchasing parking.

 - No Stopping: Vehicles must not stop here for any reason, including dropping off or picking up passengers.
-You may only stop here to obey traffic signals or signs, for emergency personnel, traffic flow or due to an emergency.

 7. Keep all fire hydrants accessible.

 You can help the Fire Department save lives and property by not parking in front of fire hydrants.
 Your vehicle should be at least 1 metre from the centre of the hydrant.

 8. Pay attention to curbs, corners, driveways and fire hydrants.

 To ensure that everyone parks in a way that is safe, respectful and does not block the flow of traffic, the Traffic Bylaw requires that parked vehicles must be:

 - 10 metres from a corner with or without a painted crosswalk

 - 15 metres from a pedestrian corridor unless there are signs indicating otherwise